edbullen/DockerSpark245/README.md

 Re-size the `SPARK_WORKER_CORES` and `SPARK_WORKER_MEMORY` to size the cluster so that it can run in the local environment.

 *Check the amount of host resources allocated to Docker in the Docker Desktop configuration*.
-8 GB of memory is recommended, 4 GB is the mimimum.
+8 GB of memory is recommended, 4 GB is the minimum.

 ![Docker Desktop Windows settings](./images/DockerDesktopMemory.png)